0BAB1/BRH/_posts/2024-11-5-Real_time_analysis__for_industrial_engineering copy.md

 ## Conclusion

-We now have a very interresting tool to determine our worker dedication to a production line to enhance our cost estimates and planification of the worforce.
+We now have a very interresting tool to determine

+- Our worker dedication to a production line to enhance our cost estimates and planification of the worforce.
+- The number of worker we should hire.
+- Whether or not our actual production rate meets orders deadlines.

+Of course, beacause this tools comes from embedded system, you will have to tinker the way you model the worker differently depending on the final need.
+For example, When I used this technique to plan production line IRL, I used a slightly different model where I first pick a periodicity based on the largest task and applied industry standard coefficient to take the worker's experience and task complexity into account.

 This real time analysis tool was meant for very accurate system, so there is still room for interpretation and tweaking for our application.